democratech/api/README.md

 ## Process overview

-The API is located on the green "Supporteurs" node.
+The services API is located on the green "Supporteurs" node.
 ### Citizen signing process
 ![Citizen subscription process](http://democratech.co/static/citizen_signing_process.png)

 ### Citizen contributing process
 ![Citizen contributing process](http://democratech.co/static/citizen_contributing_process.png)

-## About the API
+## About the Services API

-The API is written in Ruby and leverages the [Grape API framework](https://github.com/ruby-grape/grape).
+The Services API is written in Ruby and leverages the [Grape API framework](https://github.com/ruby-grape/grape).
 The Webserver used is [Unicorn](http://unicorn.bogomips.org/) (behing nginx).

-## Installing and starting the API
+## Installing and starting the Services API

 1. Make sure your run ```bundle install``` to make sure all dependencies get installed
 2. Create a ```config/keys.local.rb``` file with all the necessary information (cf ```config/keys.rb```)